inbewd/Week-5-HW/README.md

 The good news is the easiest way to figure it out is to just fucking start hacking away.
 If I can't square it front to back in my head, it's a good sign I have more to learn.

 but before that - commit!
-I also assigned the "**Invalid selection**" message to a variable since I use it twice.
+I also assigned the "\*\*Invalid selection\*\*" message to a variable since I use it twice.
 I'm thinking it might make even more sense in the menu object, but that refactoring is worth a pass later.
 Set the more important functionality first, then optimize the little things that could be cleaner but work just fine.
+- and yes, I do need to escape the splat symbols even when they are in quotes. cuuuurses markdoooown

 ---